-From prime rib and twice-baked potatoes on Christmas Eve to egg and sausage casserole (with Mimosas for mom and dad) on Christmas morning, the food tradition will march on.
+From prime rib and twice-baked potatoes on Christmas Eve to egg and sausage casserole (with Mimosas for mom and dad) on Christmas morning, the food traditions in the Castle house will march on.

 I shall not.
 I will not.
 I dare not change the menu.

-From ornaments and decor to when we set up and take down the fanfare, our holiday is loaded with big and little traditions, and these have taken on their own momentum, or over time, have lost their luster.
+From ornaments and decor to when we set up and take down the fanfare, our holiday is loaded with big and little traditions, and these have taken on their own momentum.
+Or over time, they have lost their luster.

 It’s often pointed out that traditions can also teach values, like waiting for your turn, taking the time to appreciate a gift that has been given to you, or doing something for others in need.

 The good news?
 Traditions can be started and modified at any time–and we’ve done our fair share of that!